cursey/reframework-book/src/api/types/REManagedObject.md

 ### `self:add_ref()`
 Increments the object's internal reference count.

+### `self:add_ref_permanent()`
+Increments the object's internal reference count without REFramework managing it.
+Any objects created with REFramework and also using this method will not be deleted after the Lua state is destroyed.

 ### `self:release()`
 Decrements the object's internal reference count.
 Destroys the object if it reaches 0.